 “We’re the market leaders.”

-Oh, well hold up!
-Take me to your CTA!
-No, take all my money immediately!
-Every goddam business says they’re the market leader – industries are full of ‘em.
+Oh, well then, take all my money, if you’re the market leader, why would I go anywhere else?!
+Every goddam business says they’re the market leader, industries are full of ‘em.

 “We are passionate about customer service.”

 If you have to say you’re a thing, you’re probably not that thing.
 When the budget shop, B&M Bargains pops the word ‘luxury’ on their liqueur chocolates you know they lie.
 And I can confirm that the chocolate is of poor quality and the booze inside is lighter fluid.